pjz9n-pm-pl/Mission/README.md

 | --- | --- | --- | --- | --- |
 | edit | Edit mission | mission.command.mission.edit | None | Yes |
 | setting | Settings | mission.command.mission.setting | set, config | Yes |

+The `edit` subcommand allows you to specify a name, ID, and Short ID as arguments.
+Returns a list if no arguments are specified or the specified mission does not exist.

 ### Permission